 Additional Cuba travel tips for Americans

-48. Make sure that your itinerary is covered by your travel category
+54. Make sure that your travel category covers your itinerary

-Relations between the U.S. and Cuba have thawed significantly over the past decade, but technically Americans travelling to Cuba for tourism is still illegal.
+Relations between the U.S. and Cuba have thawed significantly over the past decade.
+However, technically Americans traveling to Cuba for tourism is still illegal.

-That being said, many Americans still visit Cuba each year.
-To make it happen, you need to declare your travels under one of twelve categories authorized by the U.S. Department of Treasury.
+That said, you can still travel to Cuba from the US, and in fact, many Americans still visit Cuba each year.
+Among other things, you must declare your travels under one of twelve categories authorized by the U.S. Department of Treasury.

-Due to lingering restrictions between the two countries, and American visitors can’t spend money at Cuban businesses forbidden by the U.S. Department of Treasury.
-Basically, any business affiliated with the Cuban military or security services is off limits, and you can view the full list here.
+Due to lingering restrictions between the two countries, American visitors can’t spend money at Cuban businesses forbidden by the U.S. Department of Treasury.
+Any business affiliated with the Cuban military or security services is off-limits.
+You can view the full list here.

-If this list had a #51, that’s what it would be!
-Armed with this handy list, you’ll be more prepared than ever for your upcoming Cuba trip.
+If this list had a #59, that’s what it would be!
+Armed with all the things you need to know before traveling to Cuba, you’ll be more prepared than ever for your trip.
 Now comes the fun part–packing and getting ready for your flight.
 Cuba awaits!

 Have you been to Cuba before?
 Share your most helpful Cuba travel tips and advice in the comments below!